mcmah309/rust_core/lib/src/result/README.md

 this message was thrown
 ```

 ## Dart Equivalent To The Rust "?"
-Operator
+Early Return Operator
 In Dart, the Rust "?" operator (Early Return Operator) functionality in `x?`, where `x` is a `Result`, can be
 accomplished in two ways
 ### into()